dr01d3r/redcap-em-orca-search/README.md

 - Support for displaying the latest instance that matched the search criteria
 - Custom configuration page
 - Row formatting (i.e. form status indicators)

-## Version Info
-- 1.1.0
-  - New configuration option that allows you to redirect from Add/Edit Records, to the module search page
-- 1.0.3
-  - Fixed a bug where "Add new record" would not function correctly when the user was in a DAG
-- 1.0.2
-  - Additional removal of PHP 7 syntax
-- 1.0.1
-  - Modified a null check to support PHP versions lower than 7.0
-  - Removed legacy timer code
-- 1.0.0
-  - Initial release